 This position reports to the Acting Director of Development and works closely with the Development Team and the Executive Director on a daily basis.

-This position is based in the Washington, D.C. office.
+This position is based in either the Washington, D.C. or Los Angeles, California offices.

 - Work with the Development Team and Executive Director to manage the individual donor program;